The kitchen floor is probably one of the largest surfaces in your home, so kitchen flooring ideas are always worth some thought and attention.

 Anyone who has designed a kitchen will know that choosing kitchen cabinets alongside kitchen flooring ideas is essential.

-It definitely makes sense that kitchen cabinets come first, but choosing to the floor should be the next big decision, ideally made in conjunction with choosing countertops.
+It makes sense that kitchen cabinets come first, but choosing the floor should be the next big decision, ideally made in conjunction with choosing countertops.

 My best advice, if you don’t have an experienced interior designer to pick for you, is to bring a sample of the cabinets you’ve chosen into the kitchen, along with floor and counter samples.

-Hold the cabinet sample vertically, so the light hits it at exactly the angle it would be when installed, then place the kitchen floor and counter samples against it, but horizontally, so again, the light strikes it at the correct angle.
+Hold the cabinet sample vertically so the light hits it at exactly the angle it would be when installed, then place the kitchen floor and counter samples against it horizontally so that the light strikes it at the correct angle.

-Notice the different shades it takes on in daylight and under artificial light; only then can you really be sure that you have chosen well.
+Notice the different shades it takes on in daylight and under artificial light; only then can you be sure you have chosen well.

 Lay Vinyl for a Practical Kitchen Floor Option

-Vinyl is a relatively contemporary surface covering, which has only made its way into floors in recent decades.
-It is an artificial material, similar to plastic, with many of the same elastic and resistant properties.
+Vinyl is a relatively contemporary surface covering that has only made its way into floors in recent decades.
+It is an artificial material similar to plastic, with many of the same elastic and resistant properties.

 There are two main options when choosing luxury vinyl flooring: planks and tiles.
-Luxury vinyl plank flooring (LVP) comes in long sections, just like laminate flooring, and is usually very thin and flexible.
+Luxury vinyl plank flooring (LVP), like laminate flooring, comes in long sections and is usually very thin and flexible.

-They come in a variety of patterns, so you can choose what works best with surrounding colors and finishes.
-Because the planks are longer, most styles look like hardwood floors, but there is an abundance of colors and wood grain patterns.
+They come in various patterns, so you can choose what best complements surrounding colors and finishes.
+Because the planks are longer, most styles look like hardwood floors, but there are abundant colors and wood grain patterns.

 Because this floor is so versatile, it works well when you want to use the same floor style in the kitchen and other rooms in the house.